intersystems-community/integratedml-custom-models/.github/pull_request_template.md

 3. _______________

 ---
-**Thank you for contributing to the IntegratedML Pluggable Models Framework! 🎉**
+**Thank you for contributing to the IntegratedML Flexible Model Integration Framework! 🎉**

 Your contribution helps advance database-integrated machine learning for the InterSystems community.